Firescar96/Nom/README.md

 Nom
 ===
+##{Not in active Devlopment}
+Although it was a fun project, it failed to reach the activation potential required to reach usage.
+The energy required to install a new app is too high.

 Fast way to eat with others, use your existing social groups or let the app hook you up.
 Inspired by /lasernite and the Yo app.
 Nom is designed with simplicity as a priority.